Canon 1Ds Mark II vs 1DC

 |Canon 1D C«||-||-||-||-||-||Apr 2012||14,999||-||Canon 1D C|

 |Canon 1D X Mark II« »||-||89/100||4.5/5||5/5||4.5/5||Feb 2016||5,999||Canon 1D X Mark II|

 |Canon 1D X« »||-||-||4.5/5||4.5/5||4.5/5||Oct 2011||6,799||-||Canon 1D X|

 |Canon 1D Mark IV« »||-||89/100||-||5/5||-||Oct 2009||4,999||-||Canon 1D Mark IV|

 |Canon 1D Mark III« »||-||-||-||o||-||Feb 2007||4,499||-||Canon 1D Mark III|

 |Canon 1D Mark II N« »||-||-||-||-||-||Aug 2005||3,999||-||Canon 1D Mark II N|

-|Canon 1D Mark II« »||-||+ +||-||o||-||Jan 2004||4,499||-|
+|Canon 1D Mark II« »||-||+ +||-||o||-||Jan 2004||4,499||-||Canon 1D Mark II|

-The above review scores should be interpreted with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
+Care should be taken when interpreting the review scores above, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons